Saharsa Junction railway station

-Saharsa Junction railway station is a main railway station in Saharsa district, Bihar.
-Its code is SHC.
+Saharsa Junction railway station (station code: SHC) is a main railway station in Saharsa district, of the Indian state of Bihar.
 It serves Kosi Division area.
 The station consists of 5 platforms.This railway junction has been certified by ISO:14001:2015 for environmental management.
 Due to less railway facility, less expansion of rail network in Supaul and Madhepura district's people used to catch trains from Saharsa instead of their own stations.
 It is the main railway junction of Kosi division.

 Redevlopment

 As part of Indian Railways’ modernization efforts and schemes such as Amrit Bharat Station Scheme and PM Gati Shakti, Saharsa Junction is undergoing extensive upgrades to enhance capacity, passenger amenities, and freight handling.

 Yard Remodeling & New Platforms

 Originally proposed at ₹194 crore, the yard remodeling project was revised and approved by the Railway Board at ₹158.73 crore.

 Connectivity

 Saharsa connected to the major cities in India like Patna,Muzaffarpur, Munger, Delhi, Kolkata Mumbai, Surat, Ranchi, Kanpur, Prayag Raj, Lucknow, Amritsar many other cities by the railway network and serves the city with numerous trains.
-India's first Graib Rath has started from here which was 12203 Saharsa–Amritsar Garib Rath.
+India's first Garib Rath has started from here which was 12203 Saharsa–Amritsar Garib Rath.
 It is also the originating junction of premium train such as Humsafar Express, Garib Rath Express, Rajya Rani Express, Superfast Express, and many Express train.